History of Slovenia: The DEMOS government (1990–1992): Independence

 Milan Kučan strongly opposed the preservation of Yugoslavia through violent means.
 After the concept of a loose confederation failed to gain support by the republics of Yugoslavia, Kučan favoured a controlled process of non-violent disassociation that would enable the collaboration of the former Yugoslav nations on a new, different basis.

-On 23 December 1990, a referendum on the independence of Slovenia was held, in which the more than 88% of Slovenian residents voted for the independence of Slovenia from Yugoslavia.
+On 23 December 1990, a referendum on the independence of Slovenia was held, in which more than 88% of Slovenian residents voted for the independence of Slovenia from Yugoslavia.
 Slovenia became independent through the passage of the appropriate acts on 25 June 1991.
 In the morning of the next day, a short Ten-Day War began, in which the Slovenian forces successfully rejected Yugoslav military interference.
 In the evening, the independence was solemnly proclaimed in Ljubljana by the Speaker of the Parliament France Bučar.
 The Ten-Day War lasted till 7 July 1991, when the Brijuni Agreement was made, with the European Community as a mediator, and the Yugoslav National Army started its withdrawal from Slovenia.
 On 26 October 1991, the last Yugoslav soldier left Slovenia.

 On 23 December 1991 the Assembly of the Republic of Slovenia passed a new Constitution, which became the first Constitution of independent Slovenia.